There are over 350 known parrot species, all of which are different sizes. Some are small, while others have a much larger physical stature.

-In a study conducted by Conservation Physiology, it was found that many cages are not big enough to provide parrots with enough space for aerobic exercise, resulting in parrots developing oxidative stress that’s linked to obesity.
+A study by Conservation Physiology found that many cages weren’t big enough to provide parrots with enough space for aerobic exercise, resulting in them developing oxidative stress.

-As well as being the right size, consider the following things before choosing a suitable cage for large parrots:
+As well as being the right size, take into account the following factors:

 - If painted, non-toxic chemicals must be used.
-Chemicals such as lead, chromate, and zinc are toxic to parrots.
-Always use parrot-safe paint.
+Chemicals such as lead, chromate, and zinc are toxic.

-- The cage shouldn’t be too heavy so that you can move and clean it easily.
+- The cage shouldn’t be too heavy for ease of movement and cleaning.

-- It needs to have a waste tray for parrot droppings, allowing you to move it and clean it separately to maintain good hygiene.
+- It needs to have a waste tray for droppings and mess.

 - Self-mutilation, including feather plucking

 - Screaming and screeching